Unilever: Did The Consumer Giant's FY2016 Results Continue To Impress?

 The company highlighted some of the more striking examples in this presentation (Source: FY2016 Company Presentation):

-Countries like India and Brazil are seeing volumes falls as consumers are being squeezed either by economic hardship or weak currency availability.
+Countries like India and Brazil are seeing volumes fall as consumers are being squeezed either by economic hardship or weak currency availability.
 These are, naturally, matters outside the control of the company.
-Yet Unilever are trying to mitigate against them.
+Yet, Unilever is trying to mitigate against them.
 In Brazil, for instance, they are actively promoting their brands lower down the price bracket to try and capture the downtrading moves of consumers.

 Nonetheless, Latin America continued to present the greatest volume weakness of Unilever's regions as currency and general economic weakness forced them to hike prices (restraining volumes performance in itself) as well as seeing consumers change consumption habits: